SWE-QA: Can Language Models Answer Repository-level Code Questions?: Evaluation

-\textbf{Comparing different language models}.
-The choice of the underlying LLM also plays a critical role.
-Among all models, Claude 3.7 Sonnet emerges as the top performer, achieving the highest overall score of 47.82 when combined with \ourmethod.
-This is closely followed by the commercial tool Cursor, which scores 47.40.
-Interestingly, GPT-4o, despite its strong reputation, scores 39.54 with our agent, lagging behind not only Claude but also DeepSeek V3 (42.70).
-This indicates that different models possess varying levels of aptitude for software engineering tasks, and newer models like Claude 3.7 Sonnet may be better optimized for code-related reasoning.
-The open-source models, while generally not outperforming the top proprietary ones, show great potential.
-DeepSeek V3, when augmented with our agent, sees the second-largest absolute improvement (+8.32), and its final score of 42.70 is highly competitive.
-This underscores the significant value our agent framework brings, as it can substantially elevate the capabilities of a base model.
+\paragraph{Impact of Context Augmentation Methods.} We first examine the effect of context augmentation.
+Direct prompting without repository context consistently yields the lowest performance across all models (e.g., Kimi K2 scores 51.47/100), highlighting the necessity of grounded code context.
+Both Sliding Window RAG and Function Chunking RAG substantially improve results by retrieving relevant code snippets (e.g., Kimi K2 improves to 62.44 with Sliding Window RAG).
+Agent-based frameworks further boost performance by enabling iterative reasoning and tool use, leading to the best results among open methods (e.g., Kimi K2 reaches 67.72 with SWE-agent).
+Overall, richer and more structured context access translates into steadily improved answer quality.

+\paragraph{Impact of Language Model Choice.} Model choice also plays a critical role.
+GPT-5.1 achieves the best overall performance, reaching 70.79 when combined with OpenHands.
+Notably, strong open-source models perform competitively: GLM-4.6 with OpenHands attains 70.15, closely matching GPT-5.1.
+In contrast, smaller models such as Qwen3-Coder-30B-A3B-Instruct benefit less from agent frameworks, with agent-based methods performing on par with or worse than RAG.
+This suggests that effective agent planning, tool invocation, and long-term memory remain challenging for smaller-capacity models.

-\textbf{Comparing to commercial programming tools}.
-Finally, we compare our approach against two commercial, closed-source programming tools: Tongyi Lingma and Cursor.
-As shown in Table~\ref{tab:rq1_main}, these tools exhibit strong performance.
-Cursor achieves an overall score of 47.40, making it the second-best performer in our evaluation, only slightly behind our agent-based approach with Claude 3.7 Sonnet (47.82).
-Tongyi Lingma also scores a high 44.80.
-These tools are highly integrated systems that likely employ advanced, proprietary LLMs and sophisticated context retrieval mechanisms, akin to our agentic framework.
-Their impressive results serve as a benchmark and validate the effectiveness of building integrated, tool-augmented systems for complex repository-level question answering.
+\paragraph{Performance of Commercial Programming Tools.} We further evaluate two commercial programming tools, Tongyi Lingma and Cursor.
+Both exhibit strong performance, with Cursor achieving 70.66—second only to GPT-5.1 with OpenHands—and Tongyi Lingma scoring 69.07.
+As highly integrated systems combining proprietary LLMs with advanced retrieval and orchestration, their results provide a strong reference point and underscore the effectiveness of end-to-end, tool-augmented solutions for complex repository-level question answering.